metadatacenter/cedar-manual/docs/_advanced_topics/b2_cedars_api.md

 intended for any CEDAR user to use as they wish.
 In our CEDAR guide we will describe the use of these open services.

-To use the CEDAR API you will need an API key, as well as the software tooling required to make queries directly to the API.
+To use the CEDAR API you will need the software tooling required to make queries directly to the API.
-This tooling can be a simple operating system command like 'curl', the API Swagger documentation's built-in testing commands, an API accession tool, or a complete software application.
+This tooling can be a simple operating system command like 'curl', the [API Swagger documentation](https://resource.metadatacenter.org/api) built-in testing commands, an API accession tool, or a complete software application.
 Most of our documentation uses examples with curl to demonstrate API access.

+<h2>About your API Key</h2>

-You will need an API key to access the API.
+You will also need an API key to access the API.
+For most people this is their own API key.
+(For developers creating an application, we suggest using an account dedicated to your application.
+This API key may have to be changed on occasion, and it should be decoupled from your personal account API key.)

 You can find your key by creating your CEDAR account and logging in, then navigating to your profile page.
 Your API key, and basic information about using it, should be visible on this page.